European Accessibility Act

 “Sanctions shall take into account the extent of the infringement (including its seriousness and the number of non-compliant products or services concerned) and the number of persons affected.”

-In the case of the German BFSG, the specific provision on fines can be found in paragraph 37.
-There are two levels here:
+In the case of the German BFSG, the specific provision on fines can be found in section 37, which has two levels:

-- Serious violations such as placing non-accessible products on the market or offering non-accessible services can be punished with fines of up to 100,000 euros.
+1. Serious offences such as placing non-accessible products on the market or offering non-accessible services can be punished with fines of up to 100,000 euros.

-- For minor infringements, for example against the labeling or information obligations, it can be up to 10,000 euros.
+2. For minor infringements, for example against the labelling or information obligations, it can be up to 10,000 euros.

-In the Austrian BaFG, this information can be found in paragraph 36, which has more gradations than the German version:
+In the Austrian BaFG, this information can be found in paragraph 36, which recognises more gradations than the German version:

-- Serious violations can be punished with a fine of up to 80,000 euros.
+1. Serious offences can be punished with a fine of up to 80,000 euros.
 For the smallest to medium-sized companies, the maximum fine is 50,000 euros.

-- Less serious violations can be punished with a fine of up to 40,000 euros.
+2. Less serious offences can be punished with a fine of up to 40,000 euros.
 For micro-enterprises and SMEs, the maximum fine is 25,000 euros.

-- Further violations, for example of information obligations or obligations to cooperate with authorities, can be punished with a fine of up to 16,000 euros.
-Micro-enterprises and SMEs face a maximum fine of 10,000 euros.
+3. Other offences, such as breaches of information obligations or obligations to cooperate with authorities, can be punished with a fine of up to 16,000 euros.
+Micro-enterprises and SMEs can expect a maximum fine of 10,000 euros.

 In both Germany and Austria, the competent authority determines the amount of the fine.